 Snowshoeing in the rest of Western Colorado

-Perhaps you didn’t know, but Colorado is divided into halves (and halve-nots) with the western part of Colorado on that side of the continental divide.
-The other half being where the majority of Colorado’s population lives, the Front Range greater metropolitan area.
+Western Colorado provides much more open space (and less population) than it’s eastern Front Range counterpart.
 The great thing about snowshoeing is that you can do it anywhere there is snow from downtown Denver to the greatest flat-top mountain in the world to Grand Mesa, near Grand Junction, which is as far west in Colorado as you can get.
 If you choose the latter, then go the Grand Mesa Nordic Council’s web site for local weather conditions, trail recommendations, and an insider’s perspective on the best kept secret for snowshoeing, perhaps in the world.
 Spectacular.
 Every time I’ve been to the top of the great Grand Mesa, I am humbled by its scale, its world class quiet, and endless vistas.
 Breathtaking and breath giving, its a grand experience and one you won’t find on just any old flat top mountain.

 So when is the best time to go snowshoeing?
 Just about anytime the conditions allow.
 No matter where you go, there you are.
 Make time this Winter to take your family out and enjoy some time together.